raizen74/aws-sysops/README.md

 ## WAF
 **rate-based rule**, enter the maximum number of requests to allow in any five-minute period from an IP address that matches the rule's conditions.When an IP address reaches the rate limit threshold, AWS WAF applies the assigned action (block or count) as quickly as possible, usually within 30 seconds.
 Once the action is in place, if five minutes pass with no requests from the IP address, AWS WAF resets the counter to zero.

+## DataSync
+- Datasync is the only option that preserves metadata and file permissions when moving data
+- Datasync is a scheduled task, not real time, can happen daily, weekly etc.

+## IAM Access Analyzer
+Find which resources are shared externally

+## FSx
+FSx deployment options:
+- Scratch File System: Temporary storage, data is not replicated.
+Short term processing.
+- Persistent File System.
+Data replicated within same AZ, long term processing, sensitive data.

+`FSx for Windows` can be mounted on Linux instances